project-meucci/thimm.github.io/docs/Agtech - So What?/100th-episode-special-our-most-popular-guests-on-soil-carbon-regen-ag-and-the-future-of-agtech.md

 ---
-title: 100th Episode Special: our most popular guests on soil carbon, regen ag, and the future of agtech
+title: 100th Episode Special Our Most Popular Guests On Soil Carbon Regen Ag And The Future Of Agtech
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-09-22)